If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Cb2 jp akuaku.png

-• The title screen music is completely different, featuring the Crash Banji-kyuusu theme song, featured in most Japanese media and promo material associated with the series.
+• The music at startup was changed to the Crash Banji-kyuusu theme song, featured in most Japanese media and promo material associated with the series.

 • When Aku Aku is collected, he will inform the player about various aspects of the game in a tutorial-like manner.
-This is similar to the first game, but he now features facial animations and audio rather than onscreen text.
-On a side-note, the Aku Aku model you see in Crash Team Racing whenever he speaks to you is based on this one.
+This is similar to the first game, but he now has facial animations and voice rather than onscreen text.
+As a sidenote, the Aku Aku model you see in Crash Team Racing whenever he speaks to you is based on this one.

-• The "TNT" label on TNT boxes has been replaced with an image of a bomb, and the "Nitro" label accordingly has been written in Katakana.
+• The "TNT" label on TNT boxes has been replaced with an image of a bomb, and the "Nitro" label is written in Katakana.

-• Crystals give you 1% instead of 2%.
-Colored gems give you 2% instead of 1%.
+• Collection percentages were revised: Crystals give you 1% instead of 2% and colored gems give you 2% instead of 1%.
 Bosses give you 4% when beaten.
 Cortex gives you 6% instead of 3% when beaten.
-Secret warps still give the same percentage, but discovering the hidden easter egg in the warp room gives the last point.
+Secret warps still have the same percentage, but discovering the hidden easter egg in the warp room gives the last point.

 • Like in the European version, the radius of Crash's bodyslam attack has been increased, fixing an issue where players can get stuck inside a stack of locked crates.